leyvamn2/Arduino-Exercises/README.md

 # Arduino-Exercises
-Codes of exercises generated during university using Arduino with many different devices connected
+Codes of exercises generated during university using Arduino with many different modules and devices conected.